mackankowski/beacons-store-web/README.md

-# Beacon Store for Web
+# Beacons Store for Web

 Built with React, React-Router and Google Firebase as backend services.